pencilvania/bootz/README.md

 I use dependency Injection and repository pattern in this project .

-take a look to DB design in **DBDesign.png** at root
+take a look to DB design in **DBDesign.png** at root.

+for FE, I used a bootstrap template.

-can see any error log in app\logs folder
+can see any error log in app\logs folder.

 ## Important files